Traits that Bind all Seminarians Together

 2. Humble Servanthood

 Seminarians embody the spirit of humble servanthood, recognizing that our calling is not about personal glory or power, but rather about selflessly ministering to others.
 We embrace the example set by Jesus Christ, the saints, and the religious leaders throughout history who have lived lives of humility, compassion, and sacrificial love.
-Through our actions, we strive to be a source of comfort, guidance, and inspiration to those in need.

 3. Intellectual Curiosity

 Seminarians possess a thirst for knowledge and a deep intellectual curiosity.
 We recognize the importance of engaging with theology, philosophy, and various fields of study to develop a well-rounded understanding of our faith and its relevance in today's world.
-We embrace the opportunity to grapple with complex social issues, theological concepts, engage in critical thinking, and seek wisdom from diverse sources of knowledge.

 4. Commitment to Holistic Growth